Am I eligible?

 What if you earn too much to qualify for free or low-cost Medicaid in your state?
 Can you still get financial help to afford health insurance?

 Yes!
 People who earn too much to qualify for Medicaid in their states can apply for financial assistance to help pay the cost of private health plans that will be sold through the state marketplaces.
 The amount you can earn and still qualify will depend on your family size.
 See this chart to find out if you might qualify.

 This financial aid will be given out using a sliding scale.
 The lower your income, the more financial assistance you will get.

 Can I get help figuring out which health plan is right for me and how to enroll?

-If you obtained a health care plan through the Marketplace in 2014 your current coverage will continue until December 31, 2014.
-However, those who are currently insured have until December 15th to renew or change your coverage plans for the 2015 calendar year.
-In many states your plan will automatically renew in the new year if you do nothing.
-If you want to change plans, however, you will need to act by December 15, 2014.
+If you obtained a health care plan through the Marketplace in 2015 your current coverage will continue until December 31, 2015.
+If you want to continue having coverage in 2016, you must renew your current plan or choose a new one by December 15th, 2015.
+It is a good idea to comparison shop the health plans every year to make sure you have the best plan for your budget.
 Please be aware that insurers may change your policies and services in the new year and your premium, deductible and copay costs may go up.
-You should be receiving a notice from your insurer describing any changes in your plan for 2015, but contact your insurer directly if you have any questions.
-You should also be getting a notice from your health insurance marketplace (either healthcare.gov or the state-based marketplace in some states) about your renewal options.
+You should receive a notice from your insurer describing any changes in your plan for 2016, but contact your insurer directly if you have any questions.
+You should also get a notice from your health insurance marketplace (either healthcare.gov or the state-based marketplace in some states) about your renewal options.